-The therapeutic model that is applied in the TAKIWASI Center is innovative and unique in its genre.
-It is characterized by the combination of the resources of psychological and medical conventional therapies with the ones of the Amazonian traditional medicines, mainly through the ritualized and controlled use of medicinal plants with psychosomatic effects on the individual.
+The therapeutic model applied in the TAKIWASI Center is innovative and unique in its genre.
+It is characterized by the combination of the resources of psychological and medical conventional therapies with those of the traditional Amazonian medicines, mainly through the ritualized and controlled use of medicinal plants with psychosomatic effects on the individual.

-Therefore, a curative tripod is conformed, comprising three complementary therapeutic workspaces, which provide mutual feedback:
+Therefore, a curative tripod is conformed, which includes three complementary therapeutic workspaces, providing mutual feedback:

-It follows the general model of therapeutic communities, offering an instance of self-observation and restructuring through the daily life and domestic chores.
+It follows the general model of therapeutic communities, offering an instance of self-observation and restructuring through daily life and domestic tasks.

-It takes into account a diversity of instruments for the individual or collective approach to the issues that arise with the cohabitation and as a consequence of the use of traditional medicine plants.
+It takes into account a diversity of instruments for the individual or collective approach to the issues that arise with during the community life and as a consequence of the use of traditional medicinal plants.

-A look at the treatment of addictions in Takiwasi with testimonies from patients and Dr. Jacques Mabit
+A look at the addiction treatment in Takiwasi with personal accounts from patients and Dr. Jacques Mabit